balena-io/etcher/docs/EXTENDED-ARCHIVES.md

-Etcher extended archives are archive files including an image and a special metadata directory including information that describes the image, device type, and vendor in detail, enabling Etcher to make use of such information to deliver advanced features and a more pleasant experience to the user.
+Etcher extended archives are archive files including an image and a special metadata directory including information that describes the image, device type, and publisher in detail, enabling Etcher to make use of such information to deliver advanced features and a more pleasant experience to the user.

 Entities
 --------

-### Vendor

-A vendor represents a manufacturer of a device type and potential publisher.

-*Some examples of image vendors are: Beagleboard, Raspberry Pi Foundation, Intel, and ODroid.*

 ### Publisher

-A publisher represents an entity that maintains and publishes official images.
+A publisher represents an entity that maintains and publishes operating system images.

 *Some examples of image publishers are: Tizen, RetroPie, Resin.io, and CoreOS.*